-We are an online community newspaper about everything happening in Brixton, London.
-As well as our online presence we publish a monthly newspaper with a print run of 12000 that you can pick up from numerous sites around Brixton as well as on the monthly hand out at Brixton Tube Station.
+We are an online community newspaper covering Brixton, London.
+As well as our online presence, we publish a monthly newspaper with a print run of 10,000 that you can pick up from many places around Brixton.

 We cover local news, culture, food and sport for the benefit Brixton residents, visitors and all those with a link to the area.

 The Brixton Blog and Brixton Bugle are published by Brixton Media CIC.
-It’s a Community Interest Company which means it must be run for the benefit of the community and any profits must be reinvested in the business or community (and not distributed to shareholders).
+It is a Community Interest Company which must be run for the benefit of the community.
+Any profits must be reinvested in the business or community and not distributed to shareholders.

 The Brixton Blog and Brixton Bugle are regulated by Impress – the independent monitor for the press.

-- To be a trusted source of accurate, timely and impartial news from the Brixton area
+- To be a trusted source of accurate news about the Brixton area

 - To uphold community values at all times and to promote community groups, businesses and organisations through partnership and outreach.

-- To be a hub for information on all elements of local life – a one stop shop for residents of and visitors to Brixton, like a trusted friend.
+- To be a hub for information on all elements of local life – a one stop shop for residents of and visitors to Brixton.

 - To maintain a high standard of journalistic ethics.